-Kitchen remodeling can not only improve the look of your home, it can also increase the value by upgrading the electrical circuits.
-As you may be well aware of, older homes and their wiring were not set up for all of the modern conveniences that we enjoy these days.
+Kitchen remodeling can not only improve the look of your home, by upgrading the electrical circuits you can increase the value.
+As you may be well aware of, older homes and their wiring systems were not set up for all of the modern conveniences that we enjoy these days.
 You know the type of homes I'm talking about, an outlet here and there.
 Have you ever seen a GFCI outlet in one of these older homes?
 I doubt it!
 That's what is nice about a remodeling project, you can make your home brand new and up to code.

 Basic Lighting Circuit

 A 15-amp, 120-volt circuit powers the ceiling fixtures, recessed can lights, and task lighting in the room.
 Lighting circuits can be run with 14-2 and 14-3 electrical wire.
 Depending on what the total wattage of the combined lighting connected to the circuit, the 15-amp circuit should be sufficient to control the lighting within the room.

 Refrigerators have gotten larger and larger as we Americans seem to eat more and more.
 Now we have refrigerators with built-in ice makers and water/ice dispensers built right in the door.
 These massive glorified ice boxes can really use a lot of power.
 Even more, the physical size has gotten so large that you will likely have to take the doors off of the refrigerator to get it into your home.
 This circuit should be a dedicated 20-amp, 120-volt circuit to power your refrigerator to ensure that there is no other electrical load on this circuit.

 Electric range circuits are needed to power the cooking area of your new kitchen.
 This 50-amp, 240-volt dedicated circuit supplies the power to the range/oven through a 6-3 electrical wire.
 Ranges have a special cord that plugs into a special range outlet.
 Often, people confuse the electric range and electric dryer outlet.
 Be certain that you choose the correct outlet and cord.